Lusones: Location

 The Greek geographer Strabo located the Lusones near the Tajo headwaters, whereas the historian Appian places them along the Ebro.
 In fact, their lands were located in the Aragonese region along the middle Ebro, on the Moncayo range (Latin: Mons Chaunus) between the Queiles and Huecha rivers, occupying the western Zaragoza and most of Soria, stretching to the northeastern fringe of nearby Guadalajara and southern Navarre provinces.

 Their presumed capital was Turiaso or Turiasso (La Oruña, Vera de Moncayo – Zaragoza; Celtiberian mint: Turiazu); other key Lusones towns were Calagurris/Galagorina (Calahorra – La Rioja; Celtiberian mint: Kalacoricos), Cascantum/Cascanton (Cascante – Navarre; Celtiberian mint: Caiscata), Bursau/Bursada (Borja – Zaragoza; Celtiberian mint: Burzao), Carabis/Caravis (Magallón – Zaragoza; Celtiberian mint: Carauez).
-They were also involved in the foundations of both the ‘bandit town’ of Complega (site unknown; Celtiberian mint: Kemelon) and the Roman colony of Grachurris (Eras de San Martín, Alhama – La Rioja) by Tiberius Sempronius Gracchus the Elder in 181 BC.
+They were also involved in the foundations of both the ‘bandit town’ of Complega (site unknown; Celtiberian mint: Kemelon) and the Roman colony of Grachurris (Alfaro – La Rioja) by Tiberius Sempronius Gracchus the Elder in 181 BC.

 History

 The Lusones joined their neighbours the Arevaci, Belli and Titii into the Celtiberian Confederacy in the 3rd-2nd centuries BC and fought alongside their allies in the Celtiberian Wars against Rome, from 181 BC until the destruction of Numantia brought the collapse of the alliance in 134-133 BC.
 In between, the Lusones were defeated by Proconsul Quintus Caecilius Metellus Macedonicus in 142 BC, and despite being forcibly incorporated into Hispania Citerior province, they continued to resist Roman authority for decades.

 Remaining warlike as ever, the Lusones plotted with the Arevaci and Pellendones the anti-Roman uprisings that rocked Celtiberia throughout most of the 1st Century BC.
-These revolts served only to weaken the Lusones' military however, and by mid-Century they had been driven out from the right bank of the Ebro by the Vascones, who seized four of their key border towns including Grachurris.
+These revolts served only to weaken the Lusones' militarily however, and by mid-Century they had been driven out from the right bank of the Ebro by the Vascones, who seized four of their key border towns including Grachurris.
 During the Sertorian Wars, the Lusones sided with Quintus Sertorius and provided auxiliary troops to his army, but virtually disappear from the historical record upon the end of that conflict in 72 BC, and little is known from them afterwards though is likely that they merged with – or were absorbed by – their neighbours the Belli and Titii.